Chronic fatigue is a term that means fatigue which lasts for a long period of time.

 Patients with chronic fatigue syndrome generally have many other symptoms in addition to the fatigue.
 These other symptoms can include headache, muscle and joint pain, muscular weakness, poor memory and concentration, sleep disturbance, bowel disturbances, low blood pressure, dizziness, palpitations and recurrent sore throats and flu-like symptoms.

 Many patients with chronic fatigue syndrome develop allergies and intolerances as part of the illness.
-In some cases these are the severe form known as Multiple Chemical Sensitivties (MCS).
+In some cases these are severe enough to warrant the diagnosis of Multiple Chemical Sensitivities (MCS).

 Fibromyalgia and irritable bowel syndrome are conditions that are often considered to be related to chronic fatigue syndrome.